Rica350/Ai_bias_Audit/README.md

 # Bias Audit Report: Hiring Dataset
 _A machine learning fairness audit with bias detection, mitigation, and visualization_

 ## 📌 Overview
 This project conducts a **bias audit on a hiring dataset** to analyze gender-related bias in hiring decisions.
 Using machine learning and fairness frameworks, the project evaluates **fairness metrics**, applies **bias mitigation techniques**, and visualizes results for stakeholder communication.

 The goal is to ensure **responsible AI adoption** in recruitment by detecting and addressing discriminatory patterns in automated decision-making systems.

 ---

 ## ✨ Features
 - Preprocessing of hiring dataset
 - Training **baseline Logistic Regression model**
 - Computation of **fairness metrics** (Accuracy, Selection Rate, TPR, FPR)
 - Bias **mitigation using reweighting techniques**
 - **Visualization** with confusion matrices & fairness metric plots
 - Concise **summary table** for stakeholder reporting
+- Ready-to-use **Google Colab Notebook** (no setup required)
+- **Stakeholder-friendly PowerPoint presentation** included

 ---

 ## 📊 Dataset
 - Dataset includes hiring decision records with demographic information.
 - **Target variable**: Hiring decision (Hired / Not Hired).
 - **Sensitive attribute**: Gender.